I’m usually favourably disposed towards the Royal Mail, but right now I’m feeling very cross with them, and here’s why:

 I’m slowly recovering from my tonsillectomy.
 I’m back at work this week although mostly working from home.
 I’ve been concentrating on writing funding applications for the children’s play organisation I work for.

 I popped to the Post Office this afternoon in my recently improved wheelchair.
 As I queued with Sophie a toddler waiting in line with his mum turned towards me.
-He looked at me, and the chair, beamed and… read more
+He looked at me, and the chair, beamed and then … read more

 I went to the Post Office in Peckham with Bunny earlier.
 As we trudged back through the rain, my Tourettes lifted our spirits with some rousing versions of William Blake’s famous poem, ‘Jerusalem.’
-It was fun to start… read more
+It was fun to start with, but … read more

 I had an odd encounter while I was out with Bunny this afternoon.
 A man waiting at a bus stop watched me when I fell to my knees and shouted and his face lit up with excitement.
 I got up … read more

 In the queue at the Post Office this morning there was a boy of about eight in front of me with his mum.
 As usual I was ticcing a lot about biscuits.
 As the boy and his mum left he … read more